markplotlib/sequence/README.md

 - Because Sequence implements invert(), it's the proper class to encapsulate int i for abstract Inverter class.

+- The sequence object must be active in order to invert.

+- Sequence allows guessing on inactive sequences.

 ## class structure:

 * Sequence is-an Inverter (extends Inverter),